-We successfully generated a mouse organoid culture system as an in vitro model to investigate how DON and its congeners influence cholecystokinin (CCK) secretion by enteroendocrine cells.
-We found that the positive control L-tryptophan significantly increased CCK secretion from organoids, but no effect was found for DON.
-It is possible that DON may not act directly on calcium sensing receptor (CaSR), as we originally hypothesized based on previous studies using STC-1 cells.
+Mouse organoid cultures were employees as an in vitro model to investigate how DON and its congeners influence cholecystokinin (CCK) secretion by enteroendocrine cells.
+While the positive control L-tryptophan significantly increased CCK secretion from organoids, no effect was found for DON.
+Thus DON may not act directly on calcium sensing receptor (CaSR), as we originally hypothesized based on previous studies using STC-1 cells.

-As an alternative, we used ex vivo model using organotypic slices of mouse small intestine.
+We also used ex vivo model using organotypic slices of mouse small intestine.
 We attempted to label freshly isolated 300 μm tissue slices with a calcium sensing Fluo-4AM dye in combination with confocal fluorescence microscopy to investigate whether DON treatment increases intracellular calcium concentration.
-Firstly, compared to cultured cell lines, intestinal slices do not take up calcium sensing dye well within the recommended concentrations and incubation lengths, however going above those ranges stresses the cells.
-Secondly, because of the presence of muscle layers underneath the mucosal layer, there is constant twitching of the specimen despite they are pinned to the bottom of chamber slides, making quantification of signals from rare enteroendocrine cells (less than 1% cells in the mucosal layer) impossible.
+Compared to cultured cell lines, intestinal slices did not take up calcium sensing dye well within the recommended concentrations and incubation lengths, however going above those ranges stresses the cells.
+Furthermore, because of the presence of muscle layers underneath the mucosal layer, there is constant twitching of the specimen despite they are pinned to the bottom of chamber slides, making quantification of signals from rare enteroendocrine cells (less than 1% cells in the mucosal layer) impossible.

-We investigated a third model, enteric glial cells, to uncover how DON acts in the intestine.
+Finally, we investigated a third model, enteric glial cells, to discern how DON acts in the intestine.
 Enteric glia are a collection of glial cells residing within the walls of the intestinal tract.
 These regulate intestinal motility, a well-characterized reflex controlled by enteric neurons that is affected by DON in in vivo.
 Enteric glia also network with many non-neuronal cells of the including enterocytes, enteroendocrine and immune cells and are therefore emerging as important local regulators of diverse gut functions.
 Thus DON and its congeners might affect vomiting and anorexia by acting on the enteric glia.
 We teamed up with MSU colleague Dr. Brian Gulbransen in the Department of Physiology who uses confocal microscope system to test activation of enteric glial cells in externalized mouse intestine.
 While positive controls showed activation, DON, even at high concentrations failed to do so.